PEPE2414/strapi-backend/N8N_WEBHOOK_CONFIGURATION.md

 }
 ```

-**Note:** `previousCoverLetters` contains up to 5 of the user's most recent successfully generated cover letters (status='ready').
-This helps maintain consistency in writing style and tone across cover letters.
+**Note:** `previousCoverLetters` contains the text extracted from cover letter files that the user has uploaded via the "Upload Previous Cover Letters" feature in the Cover Letters page.
+This helps the AI understand the user's writing style and maintain consistency in tone across new cover letters.

 ### Expected Callback from n8n to Strapi